quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

-Try to compile but our tests still don't compile!
+This is valid, but our tests still won't compile!

 `./sum_test.go:26:9: invalid operation: got != want (slice can only be compared to nil)`